blackberry/WebWorks-Community-APIs/BB10-Cordova/AudioRecorder/README.md

 	community.audiorecorder.pause();//pause only if currently recording
 ```

-duration can be called while the recording is being made so keep track of how long the recording is in milliseconds.
+duration can be called while the recording is being made to keep track of how long the recording is in milliseconds.
 ```javascript
 document.write(community.audiorecorder.duration());//returns as a string
 ```